 - Is there a deductible that applies to orthodontics?

 - Is there an age limit pertaining to orthodontic benefits?

 Predetermination of Insurance Coverage

-Once treatment is recommended by Dr. Virdee, we provide you with a pre-determination form in both the Mississauga Orthodontics and Sudbury Orthodontics offices that is submitted to the insurance company.
+Once treatment is recommended by Dr. Virdee, we provide you with a pre-determination form that is submitted to the insurance company.
 This form provides an overview of Dr. Virdee’s proposed treatment plan and gives the insurance company several pieces of key information including Dr. Virdee’s clinical findings, total treatment fee and approximate length of treatment.

 After the insurance company processes the predetermination, they will mail you an Explanation of Benefits (EOB) form which details, in writing, the benefits the insurance company expects to pay for your treatment.
 As with the actual insurance benefits themselves, EOB’s can come in a variety of formats and some are easier to read than others.
 At this time, if you have questions about what is or isn’t covered, you can either call your insurance company directly, or you are always welcome to contact us for additional information.

 For clients with coverage from more than one insurance policy, there are general rules designated by your respective insurance companies for how to manage payment with the different policies.

 In general, if there is a primary insurance and a secondary insurance, the policy that is primary is the one to which you are the subscriber.
 A secondary policy is one where you are covered under someone else’s policy.
 These are not choices you can make, but rather determined by your insurance company.